pvilhelm/ceepytest/README.md

   return 0; /* Return 0 on success */
 }
 ```
-Then execute ceepy in the same directory as the example file is in or specify absolute pathes.
+Then execute ceepy in the same directory as the example file is in or specify absolute paths to generate the .c files for the test.

-On Windows:
+On Windows from VS developer prompt:
 ```
 py ceepy -f silly_example.ct -t silly_example
 cd silly_example
+compile.bat
 silly_example.exe
 ```
 On a Posix:
+Use gcc.
 You know what to do ;)

 ## Manual